marekhrdina/DendRobot/README.md

 </p>

 # Known issues
-• def CropCloudByExtent() and its helper function need to use the "threading" backend while packed into exe.
+• def ComputeDensity(), def GetTerrainDistances() and def FitCrossSections() need to use the "threading" backend instead of "multiprocessing" while packed into exe.
 This is slower.

 # Autorship
 **Authors:**